meteor/galaxy-docs/source/background-jobs.md

 });
 ```

+In this example we are using `synced-cron` package to communicate between the apps using MongoDB.
+But you could use a different package or create your own solution.

+Another idea that you could use with this double app set up is to send data from one app to the other using DDP calls, some clients use this setup, so they can defer almost all the work for the jobs app, like processing an image, generating an Excel file, so everything that takes more than a few milliseconds is not going to cause slowness in the containers that are responding to user direct actions.

 <h2 id="deploying">Deploying apps</h2>

 Now that you have your code ready and also your settings ready we need to think about the deploy.